Logistics

 Frequently Asked Questions

-Does the digital POD hold up for GST audit purposes?
+Does a digital POD captured via a mobile app hold up for GST audit purposes?

 What happens when a driver has no internet connectivity at a remote delivery point?